-The Planning Department is working on a 40R Overlay for the Shopping Plazas and Commercial Area around Route 6, 240, Alden Road and Bridge Street.
+The Planning Department is working on a 40R Overlay for the Shopping Plazas and Commercial Area around Route 6, 240, Alden Road and Bridge Street as part of a larger Redevelopment Plan for those Commercial and Industrial zoned areas.
 The 40R Overlay would allow for new residential development above retail or other commercial in a higher-density mixed-use pedestrian friendly setting with design guidelines.
+As an example of a possible redevelopment, the shopping plaza area south of Bridge Street could be converted to a 40R Mixed-Use Overlay that would allow more housing units in the already developed but inefficient plazas.
 A 40R could help the Town develop several hundred new residential units over the next decade and meet the 40B requirement of 10% affordable units.
 If the Town did adopt a 40R Overlay, 20% of the units would have to be affordable and the Town would be able to deny a 40B Development which is allowed to bypass zoning.